IceAsteroid/swayReadCursorEvalLoop.sh/README.md

 ## Debugging
 You can turn on echoed messages to print in the terminal by uncommenting those `echo` lines in the script to see what happens.

-I don't wanna add an option for that to decrease the performance of the script, since it's very simple to uncomment them, they're a few lines.
+There's no need to add an option for that to decrease the performance of the script, since it's very simple to uncomment them, they're only a few lines.